 To help you get started, we’ve created a very simple checklist.
-Why not try following it this weekend?
-In part one of our article we’ll take a look at what you should be doing outdoors.
+Why not try getting started on it this weekend?

 Outdoor Fall Prep

 The outside of your home will still be on show, even if you personally won’t be spending much time out there, so it merits as much attention as the spaces indoors.
 In addition, many of the things that can go wrong in the winter begin outdoors, so there are certain maintenance tasks that really are a must:

 Fix Cracks in Concrete and Asphalt